 22.1.
 To protect the confidentiality of PII in transit:

 22.1.1.
-Ensure that all data in transit is either encrypted and/or the transmission channel itself is encrypted following Data Encryption Policy.
+Ensure that all data in transit is either encrypted and/or the transmission channel itself is encrypted following Data Protection & Encryption Policy (refer to policy #).

 22.1.2.
 Monitor all data exchange channels to detect unauthorized information releases.

 22.1.3.
 Use Information Security approved security controls and data exchange channels.

 23. Data Classification, Labeling, and Handling Policy

 23.1.
 Data classification, labelling and handling polices shall be put in place in order to ensure that data is appropriately handled (e.g. Data Security and Privacy Statement, Data Classification Policy, etc.)

 23.2.
 Strict control over the storage and accessibility of media that contains Personal Data shall be maintained.